janeczku/docker-alpine-kubernetes/README.md

 The official Alpine Docker image is well documented, so check out [their documentation](http://gliderlabs.viewdocs.io/docker-alpine) to learn more about building micro Docker images with Alpine Linux.

 *The small print:*
-Do NOT redeclare the `ENTRYPOINT` in your Dockerfile as this is in use by s6's `init` script.
+Do NOT redeclare the `ENTRYPOINT` in your Dockerfile as this is being used for s6's `init` script.

 ### Example Alpine Redis image